ui-schema/ui-schema/packages/docs/src/content/docs/plugins.md

 import { InjectSplitSchemaPlugin, InjectSplitSchemaRootContext } from '@ui-schema/ui-schema/Plugins/InjectSplitSchemaPlugin'

 const customWidgets = {...widgets}
-const pluginStack = [...customWidgets.pluginStack]
+const widgetPlugins = [...customWidgets.widgetPlugins]
-// the InjectSplitSchema should be after the ReferencingHandler pluginStack.splice(1, 0, InjectSplitSchemaPlugin) customWidgets.pluginStack = pluginStack
+// the InjectSplitSchema should be after the ReferencingHandler widgetPlugins.splice(1, 0, InjectSplitSchemaPlugin) customWidgets.widgetPlugins = widgetPlugins

 const schemaData = createOrderedMap({
     // id is not needed when using the `rootContext` prop